OnlyIMP/OnlyIMP/README.md

 Hi there, I'm Pedro Freitas - OnlyImp 👋

-I am a 23 year old boy and coding student whose dream is to work in a big tech like Google.
+I am a 23 year old, coding student whose dream is to work in a big tech like Google.
 Every day I work hard to make it happen 💪🏻

 I am currently working on developing script for my self.